 “My heart says Scotland but my frame of mind is Australia.
 We need Australia to have a bad game, to play worse than they’ve played against anybody else all this tournament,” Murray said.

-Murray and Euan Bonner have been at Waratahs since 2013, after linking up with an old Edinburgh Academicals teammate Jake Eaglesham.
+Murray, who plays prop, and Euan Bonner have been at Waratahs since 2013, after linking up with an old Edinburgh Academicals teammate Jake Eaglesham.

 “These three guys have really changed our club on and off the field, it’s been great.”